inamuu/inamuu/README.md

 ### Hi there 👋

 Hello, I'm inamuu.
-I'm working as a Software Engineer at a manufacturing industry company.
+I'm working as a aoftware engineer at a manufacturing industry company.

 ### 🌱 I’m currently learning